ourcodingclub/ourcodingclub.github.io/_tutorials/test.md

 __stat__: a stat layer applies some statistical transformation to the underlying data: for instance, `stat_smooth(method = "lm")` displays a linear regression line and confidence interval ribbon on top of a scatter plot (defined with `geom_point()`).

-__theme__: a theme is made of a set of visual parameters that control the background, borders, grid lines, axes, text size, legend position, etc. You can use <a href="https://ggplot2.tidyverse.org/reference/ggtheme.html" target="_blank">pre-defined themes</a>, create <a href="https://ourcodingclub.github.io/2017/03/29/data-vis-2.html#theme" target="_blank">your own</a>, or use a theme and overwrite only the elements you don't like.
+__theme__: a theme is made of a set of visual parameters that control the background, borders, grid lines, axes, text size, legend position, etc. You can use [your own](https://ggplot2.tidyverse.org/reference/ggtheme.html" target="_blank">pre-defined themes</a>, create <a href="https://ourcodingclub.github.io/2017/03/29/data-vis-2.html#theme), or use a theme and overwrite only the elements you don't like.
 Examples of elements within themes are `axis.text`, `panel.grid`, `legend.title`, and so on.
 You define their properties with `elements_...()` functions: `element_blank()` would return something empty (ideal for removing background colour), while `element_text(size = ..., face = ..., angle = ...)` lets you control all kinds of text properties.

 Also useful to remember is that layers are added on top of each other as you progress into the code, which means that elements written later may hide or overwrite previous elements.